abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Get a single notification

 View information about a notification with a given ID.
+Version history:  0.0.0 - added

 ### Example
 ```dart